Glasgow–Dundee line: From December 2008

 There is generally an hourly service throughout the day between Glasgow and Aberdeen.
-In the current (May 2016) timetable, there are also a few additional services between Glasgow & Dundee which offer connections at the latter for stations further north.
+In the May 2016 timetable, there are also a few additional services between Glasgow & Dundee which offer connections at the latter for stations further north.

 Three trains work north of Aberdeen as part of the Crossrail project – one each southbound from Inverurie and Dyce and a northbound service to Dyce.

 Aberdeen Crossrail has increased the number of services stopping at Dyce with connections for Aberdeen Airport.